 Entries must indicate for which award group (Social Innovation and Enterprise Start-up or Scaling-up Social Impact) they are being entered.

-Appendices are allowed in addition to the entry summary form (e.g your social enterprise’s leaflet, business plan, etc.).

 Once your entry is submitted, it may not be modified.

 Entries shortlisted as finalists will be expected to attend the symposium including the coaching and pitching as appropriate.